mkuzma96/DTA/README.md

 # Deconfounding Temporal Autoencoder (DTA)

-This is an anonymous git repository for the paper "Deconfounding Temporal Autoencoder: Estimating Treatment Effects over Time Using Noisy Proxies".
+This is a repository for the paper "Deconfounding Temporal Autoencoder: Estimating Treatment Effects over Time Using Noisy Proxies".

 # Python scripts